 Managing your finances month-to-month without any chance of catching a break can be extremely stressful, especially as you run out of money and await the next pay period, hoping to get by without debt until then.

 Not to mention the limitations of living without being able to grow savings, and the many sacrifices generally needed to successfully do so.

 Living paycheck to paycheck can have long-term implications.
 After all, with little cash flow, you are more apt to put bills and expenses on credit cards, which have an interest rate attached to them.
 That can spur a cycle of racking up debt and only paying the minimum, never getting ahead.

 Unless you win the lottery or get a better paying job, living paycheck-to-paycheck may feel like a foregone conclusion—but it doesn’t have to be.

-With hard work and dedication, you can break the cycle of no savings and no cash flow until the next paycheck arrives.
+With hard work and dedication, you can break the cycle and fix your financial problems forever.

 Stop Surviving Month-to-Month and Start Thinking Long-Term Savings